socraticDevBlog/eng_blog/src/pages/posts/073-openai.md

 With OpenAI and the firing of Sam Altman, the Board of Directors has probably lacked prudence and judgment.

-The names of Ilya Sutskever, Helen Toner, Tasha McCauley and Adam D'Angelo, board members clumsily ejecting Salm
-Altman for "lack of candor", will they now be marked with suspicion and the distrust inspired by any fomenter of mutinies?

 `translated from french by google translate`